AVerteC/c-asgn0/README_asgn2.md

 handle_put() checks if the resource name is valid, then calls open() in truncate mode to overwrite the resource file's contents.
 It removes the first character of the resource name `/` to get the actual filename to call open() with.
+If the resource name is invalid, it sends a `400 Bad Request` to the client.

 To save data from the client, handle_put() uses a loop that counts the bytes written with write() and keeps receiving data from the client until the content length counter matches the bytes written counter.